-2. Stay Indoors
+2. Keep Your Dog Indoors

 Dr. Stephanie Liff, head veterinarian at Pure Paws Veterinary Care, says the best place to keep your pet during a fireworks show is inside and away from the windows.
-"If the pet is very scared, an escape-proof crate or a sound-insulated room, such as an internal bathroom, may help the pet to feel more secure," Liff tells us.
+"If the pet is very scared, an escape-proof crate or a sound-insulated room, such as an internal bathroom, may help the pet to feel more secure," Liff tells Mental Floss.
 "If you cannot keep your pet inside, make sure that the pet is prevented from escape (monitor all exits and tell guests to monitor your pet)."

 While your dog may feel more secure in a room away from all the noise, Newman points out that keeping your dog isolated in another room for too long can be stressful for your pet.
 "Release his curiosity and let him in on the fun, to run around and play with both two-legged as well as four-legged guests," Newman says.
 "Then back to his obedient room, bed, car, crate, or spot.
 Rinse and repeat as needed throughout the night."

-4. Take Control
+4. Take Control of Your Dog

 According to Newman, the best way to keep your dog calm during the chaos of July 4th is to stay in charge.
 "If your dog winces, shivers, and runs away at loud noises, the last thing he wants is to feel like nobody else is looking out for him," Newman says.
 Don't let your dog run rampant around the house or follow him around trying to soothe him.
 Instead, Newman says it's important to "take control by attaching a super-light leash that you can grab and lead him whenever you need."